vinilsbabu/Predicting-Bank-Term-Deposit-Subscriptions-Using-Machine-Learning/README.md

 # Predicting Bank Term Deposit Subscriptions Using Machine Learning

 ## Project Overview
 This project focuses on predicting customer subscriptions to bank term deposits based on direct marketing campaign data.
 The dataset, sourced from a Portuguese banking institution, contains information from phone-based marketing campaigns.
-The goal is to preprocess the data, perform exploratory data analysis (EDA), and prepare it for machine learning models.
+The goal is to preprocess the data, perform exploratory data analysis (EDA), engineer features, and build machine learning models to achieve accurate predictions.

+---

 ## Dataset Description
-The dataset includes 45,211 entries and 17 features.
-Key features are:
+The dataset consists of 45,211 entries and 17 features.
+Below are the key features:

 - **age**: Client's age.
 - **job**: Type of job.